Fire Up Your Winter Meals with Immune Boosting Chile PeppersPat Crocker November 19, 2021

 • Reduces blood clots – and can be used as a first response for wounds to stop bleeding.

-Cooking with Cayenne
+Cooking with Chiles

 These extremely irritating components transfer easily, not only to the seeds, but to your hands, the knife and the cutting surface, and anywhere you touch with your hands, like your eyes or lips.
 When harvesting, handling, and cooking with hot chiles, use disposable gloves and avoid touching your face and eyes.
 After handling, wash hands, knives and countertops thoroughly in hot, soapy water, and rinse well.